- This event has passed.

 - Alberto Minujin (Professor at the Julien J. Studley Graduate Programs in International Affairs at The New School)

-- Marguerite Daniel (Associate Professor, Department of Health Promotion and Development, UiB)
+- Marguerite Daniel (Professor, Department of Health Promotion and Development, UiB)

 - Enrique Delamonica (Senior Adviser Statistics and Monitoring-Child Poverty and Gender Equality, UNICEF HQ)